 Often times, when you choose the option “Share Workbook,” it shows the error message.
 The reason behind this is some settings in excel.

 Go to File >>> Options >>> Trust Center >>> Trust Centre Settings >>> Uncheck Remove personal information from file properties on view.

-To check the changes of users and have a control follow below steps.
+To check the changes of users and have control follow the below steps.

-Step 2: Next to “Share Workbook” we have Protect Shared Workbook option, click on that.
+- Step 2: Next to “Share Workbook,” we have the Protect Shared Workbook option; click on that.

-Step 3: Once you click on “Protect Shared Workbook” we can see below dialogue box.
-Under Password (optional) enter the password as per your wish but remember it!!!.
+- Step 3: Once you click on the “Protect Shared Workbook,” we can see below the dialogue box.
+Under Password (optional), enter the password as per your wish but remember it!!!.

-We can see two types of protection with excel, i.e. “Protect Sheet” and “Protect Shared Workbook”.
-Don’t get confused with these two options, these two aren’t the same, below are the differences between these two.
+We can see two types of protection with excel, i.e., “Protect Sheet in ExcelProtect Sheet In ExcelWhen we don't want any other user to make changes to our worksheet, we can use the Protect worksheet feature in Excel.
+It can be found in Excel's Review tab. ” and “Protect Shared Workbook.”
+Don’t get confused with these two options; these two aren’t the same; below are the differences between these two.

 We can also un-share and remove particular users from the shared workbook.

 To un-share the workbook, we need to uncheck the option of “Use the old shared workbooks feature instead of the new co-authoring experience.”